colindembovsky/colindembovsky.github.io/_posts/2021-11-10-actions-authenticate-to-azure-without-a-secret.markdown

 You can take a look at [this repo](https://github.com/colindembovsky/azure-oidc-demo) which contains the code for this post.

-For this sample, I wanted to configure two service principles (`mona-oidc-dev` and `mon-oidc-prod`) that are given access to `oidc-dev` and `oidc-prod` resource groups respectively.
+For this sample, I wanted to configure two service Principals (`mona-oidc-dev` and `mon-oidc-prod`) that are given access to `oidc-dev` and `oidc-prod` resource groups respectively.
 I used `dev` and `prod` environments in the repo, and configured the OIDC scoped to the environment, as we'll see later.

 I then set up a workflow that used the correct clients for `dev` and `prod`, expecting those to work as advertised.
 Finally I added a "bad" job that hard-coded the `mona-oidc-dev` client ID and attempted to authenticate to the `prod` environment, just to make sure that the authentication fails.

 # Azure Configuration

-For the Azure side, I started by creating two service principles.
+For the Azure side, I started by creating two service Principals.
 Nothing special about these, apart from the fact that I have created a **federated credential** that enables the OIDC connection.

-## Creating a Service Principle (App Registration)
+## Creating a Service Principal (App Registration)

 Navigate to the Active Directory blade in the Azure Portal and click **+Add -> App registration**.
 Type in the name and URL - these just have to be unique, but can be any value: